 New land uses in Peacham are subject to the application of zoning regulations.
 The purpose of such regulation is to promote the health, safety, and welfare of the populace; protect and conserve the value of property; and guide future development so it conforms to the town's land use plans.
 The zoning ordinance, through its terms, conditions, and guidance, is the principal vehicle by which the goals of the Town Plan can be realized.
 No division of a parcel of land or construction of any type or excavation or change in the use of a building or extension of any use of land can commence except in compliance with the regulations provided for in the adopted ordinance.
-The Administrative officer is responsible for issuing building permits in accordance with the Zoning Ordinance.
-The Zoning Board of Adjustment and Planning Commission also have roles in zoning administration.
+The Administrative Officer is responsible for issuing building permits in accordance with the Zoning Ordinance.
+The Development Review Board also has a role in zoning administration.